BloomTech-Labs/mission-control-be/README.md

 In order for the app to function correctly, the user must set up their own environment variables.

+IMPORTANT!: These variables must also be added to the docker-compose.yml file.

 create a .env file that includes the following:

 - OAUTH_TOKEN_ENDPOINT